kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1878</span> The Sultan of Sulu leases Sabah to the British North Borneo Company, who assured him they will return the territory after "just a couple of years, cross our hearts and hope to die."

-- <span class=year>1884</span> Measuring 7.67m x 4.22m, Juan Luna's monumental showpiece *Spoliarium* wins the "Biggest Painting Award" at the National Exhibition of Fine Arts in Madrid.
-Luna was inspired to paint the fate of fallen gradiators in the classical style after seeing Titian's *Rape of Europa*.
+- <span class=year>1884</span> Measuring 7.67m x 4.22m, Juan Luna's monumental *Spoliarium* wins the "Biggest Painting Award" at the National Exhibition of Fine Arts in Madrid.
+Luna was moved to paint the fate of fallen gradiators in the classical style after seeing Titian's *Rape of Europa*.

 - <span class=year>1887</span> Jose Rizal publishes the subversive novel *Noli Me Tangere*, earning him the ire of Spanish authorities, and of high school students everywhere who are then required to submit a book report about it.